The idea of having staff working in different locations around the world was once the domain of the large multinationals.

-It’s also worth noting that managing your teams across multiple time zones can be a challenge.
-We experienced this first hand at Reply, and fine tuning the system took time.
+It’s also worth noting that managing sales team effectively across multiple time zones can be a challenge.
+We experienced this firsthand at Reply, and fine tuning the system took time.
 Our development team is in Europe, along with half of our support team.

 Initially, when sales needed something technical answered or a support ticket reviewed, we only had a few hours in the morning to do so.
 As one team was starting up, the other team was finishing for the day.

 Needless to say, this caused some problems.
-To solve this, we had to adjust the shifts and made sure someone from each department was specifically assigned as the agent for the week.
+To solve this issue with remote sales team management, we had to adjust the shifts and made sure someone from each department was specifically assigned as the agent for the week.
 That way, we knew someone would always be on hand to help with any issues.

 In the end, this became a benefit for our company.
 As we had a team that was global and operating around the clock, we realized it made sense to offer support around the clock too.
 We had the people and resources available, so we decided to use that to our advantage.

 We started to offer support from 1 AM to 8 PM ET, a change that gave us great results.
 Not only were we able to get to clients at all times of the day, but we also managed to decrease our response times to 1 minute.